Social Group Types: Ten Types of Social Groups and Examples

 8. Public Group

-For example, Symposiums, Panel discussions, and Forums are public groups.
+For instance, symposiums, panel discussions, and forums are examples of public groups.

 9. Virtual Group